The Camping & Caravanning Club Logo

 Low-power electric heaters can be used in tents at night if you follow our advice on using electricity safely on the campsite here.

-Why do I need a camping heater?
+Why do you need a camping heater?

 What to look for when buying a camping heater